-Periodic review of student assessment practices provides an opportunity to evaluate the effectiveness of CEA Standards 49 existing practices and the appropriateness of any changes.
+Regular review of student assessment practices provides an opportunity to evaluate the effectiveness of existing practices and the appropriateness of any changes.
 It allows for review of assessment practices relative to the mission and goals of the program or institution and their alignment with the achievement of the students.
-Importantly, it permits regular exposure of achievement and assessment practices to new testing and language acquisition research.
+Importantly, it permits regular exposure of achievement and assessment practices to new testing and second language acquisition research.

-Such a review must be undertaken in a formal systematic manner by appropriate individuals or committees with input from faculty, students, and other appropriate individuals or organizations.
+Such a review must be undertaken in a formal systematic manner by appropriate individuals or committees with input from faculty, students, and other individuals or organizations.

-Good practice in student achievement review includes:
+Good practice in student achievement review includes

-- data about student performance relative to course objectives such as pass/fail rtes, program graduation, retention and college admission - reliability studies of testing instruments relative to program objectives - faculty surveys and student satisfaction surveys - articulation patterns with programs to which students may be admitted after program completion.
+- data about student performance relative to student learning outcomes such as pass/fail rates, program graduation, retention and college admission - reliability studies of testing instruments relative to program objectives - faculty surveys and student satisfaction surveys - articulation patterns with programs to which students may be admitted after program completion.